mozilla-ai/0din-bot/README.md

 A Discord bot that:
 - Checks the scan status of a UUID in the ODIN Threatfeed API.
+- Fetches and summarizes the full ODIN threat feed.
 - Summarizes channel conversations by user and topic for a given date.
 - Responds to health checks and logs all activity.